ErdalNayir/RabbitMQ_ASP.NET_7.0_ConsoleApp/README.md

 # RabbitMq Project with Console App

 * I have created console app with .net core 7.0 in order to understand how rabbit mq and generally queuing works.
-* I will use rabbit mq with web api soon with publish-subsribe pattern

 ## How to create RabbitMq Server ?
 * I have used docker for creating rabbit mq server.
 Here is how you can create your on container with dockerfile